Chris Phillips started JustHost back in 2002 in Glendale, California. Fast forward to 2012, and it was acquired by EIG.

 That means you can expect a SLOW process (not to mention frustrating and slightly irritating too).
 Or the occasional odd-hour phone call requirement.

 The good news is that JustHost offers instant server provisioning if you want to go with their premium, VPS, or dedicated services.

-JustHost offers a standard 30-day money back guarantee if you’re not happy with your initial experience.
-That’s just about (see what I did there?) industry average for those of you keeping track at home.
+JustHost offers a standard 30-day money-back guarantee if you’re not happy with your initial experience.
+That’s just about (see what we did there?) industry average for those of you keeping track at home.